International French School (Singapore)

-International French School (Singapore) (IFS) (Lycée Français de Singapour, LFS) is a French international school in Singapore certified by the French Ministry of Education.
+International French School (Singapore), abbreviated as IFS (Lycée Français de Singapour, LFS) is a French international school in Singapore certified by the French Ministry of Education.
 Operational for over 50 years, IFS delivers a bilingual French-English education for international students aged 2 to 18, from kindergarten to high school.
-Its campus, located on Ang Mo Kio Avenue 3, has 54000 sqm of space.
+Its campus, located along Ang Mo Kio Avenue 3, has 54000 sqm of space.

 History

 The predecessor of this institution opened in 1967.
-13 years later several French companies spent three million Singapore dollars to establish and create an established French international school, and in September 1984 the school opened in a Bukit Tinggi campus.
+13 years later, several French companies spent three million Singapore dollars to establish and create an established French international school, and in September 1984 the school opened in a Bukit Tinggi campus.
 Around 1993 the primary school moved to a rental property on Thomson Road due to growth at the school, and in that year the school began establishing plans for a new campus.

 The former 118033 sqft campus was rented from the Swiss Club of Singapore with a lease of a duration of 100 years.
 In 1998, when the property still had 85 years left, the property was offered on the selling market.

 The Ang Mo Kio Avenue 3 facility began operations in 1999.
 At a later point, the school began an expansion project so the campus could house 2,400 students; as part of the project, there would be 26 additional classrooms in a structure built on top of the previous kindergarten facility.
 The primary CP/CP1 and kindergarten levels were temporarily moved to the former Serangoon Garden South School facility.
 The secondary school offers an international option of the baccalaureate, which is an honor course for this exam.
 It has been for many years forming students for Ivy Leagues and prépa Parisienne.

-In 2010, 1,400 students were enrolled.
+In 2010, 1,400 students were enrolled into the school.

 In 2016 the school opened a separate campus on Ang Mo Kio 2900 for the primary students.
 They are now looking forward to adding another building on the primary campus to be able to transfer the kindergarten kids from the middle school and high school campus to the primary one.
-In January 2020 the school had officially changed from 'Lycee Francais de Singapour' to 'International French School of Singapore'.
+In January 2020 the school had officially changed from 'Lycée Français de Singapour' to 'International French School of Singapore'.

+In 2023 the school started a extension project near the elementary school campus.
+It is Singapore's first zero-energy kindergarten.
+The project officially completed in 2025 and opened in 2026.
+It holds three building all with three stories, has mural art and the buildings hold a style concept similar to villas.